August 23, 2010

 People.
 Ganges sediments form temporary islands in the region of Bengal.
 Each provides ground for some 20,000 people.
 Its land is very fertile and provide good nutrition to cattle, but can disappear in a matter of hours, as the river level rises, such as during the monsoon.
 The inhabitants of these islands sedimentary ("chars") are usually Bangladeshi refugees, so that the Indian government does not recognize their existence in fact or issue identity cards.
 Hygiene in these sediments is zero and there are no schools or health services, so that illiteracy is rampant.
 These people must pay taxes.

 Pollution and Ecology.
 Ganges river has been considered one of the dirtiest in the world.
 The river waters begin to suffer pollution from the source.
-Commercial exploitation of the river was in proportion to the increase in population, as in the cities of Uttarkashi and Gangotri: Gangotri had only a few huts of sadhus to 70, and the population of Uttarkashi has multiplied in recent years.
+Commercial exploitation of the river was in proportion to the increase in population, as in the cities of Uttarkashi and Gangotri: Gangotri had only a few huts of sadhus to 70, and the population of Uttarkashi has increased in recent years.
 It runs through densely populated areas, the Ganges suffers human-bacterial, fecal-contamination, so its water consumption at high risk of infection.
 Proposals have been made to remedy the situation without success.
 In Varanasi, it is clear river pollution, industrial discharges under.
 On their way through the city, the river contains 60,000 faecal bacteria per 100 milliliters, 120 times the safe limit for bathing.

 Climate change.
 Rising global temperatures being felt their effects on Tibetan glaciers, and thus on the Ganges.
 It is believed that the gradual disappearance of glaciers will threaten the water supply of the Indus and Ganges rivers.
 According to a UN climate published in 2007, the Himalayan glaciers that feed the Ganges could disappear by 2030.
-From that moment, the river current would result purely seasonal and monsoon.
+At that time, the river current would result purely seasonal and monsoon.

 Click here to return to home page.